 DM Multipath (PDF)

 Other Study Material

-There is also a “Linux High Availability Clustering Complete Video Course” available that covers EX436 objectives.
+Sander van Vugt’s “Linux High Availability Clustering Complete Video Course” covers all EX436 objectives.

 Red Hat Enterprise Linux Developer Suite